dwrobel/flatcam/README.md

 - compacted the NCC Tool UI by replacing some Radio buttons with Combo boxes due of too many elements
 - fixed error in CutOut Tool when trying to create a FreeFrom Cutout out of a Gerber object with the Convex Shape checked
+- working on a new type of database

 28.02.2020